Low Turbulence Pressure Tunnel

-Recent Modification and Calibration of the Langley Low-Turbulence Pressure Tunnel].
-Robert J. McGhee, William D. Beasley, and Lean M. Foster.
+Recent Modification and Calibration of the Langley Low-Turbulence Pressure Tunnel.
+Robert J. McGhee, William D. Beasley, and Jean M. Foster.
 1984.
 TP-2328.

 Dynamic Flow Quality Measurements in the Langley Low Turbulence Pressure Tunnel.
 P. Calvin Stainback and F. Kevin Owen.
 1984.
 AIAA Paper.